Yazz-01/D3-Dabbler/README.md

 ![7-animated-scatter](https://github.com/Yazz-01/D3-Dabbler/blob/main/assets/7-animated-scatter.gif)
 #### Incorporating d3-tip

 Resulted an interactive scatter plot, however, as infering approximate values for each circle makes impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
 Add tooltips to your circles and display each tooltip with the data that the user has selected.
-Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)—we've already included this plugin in your assignment directory.
+Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged).

 ![8-tooltip](https://github.com/Yazz-01/D3-Dabbler/blob/main/assets/8-tooltip.gif)